TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 ### Lesson goals

-1) Follow the logic connecting the CLT assumption to confidence intervals for the population mean based on a random sample drawn from that population.
+1) Follow the logic connecting the Central Limit Theorem to confidence intervals for the population mean estimated using a random sample drawn from that population.

-2) Be comfortable interpreting a 'frequentist' confidence interval or p-value.
+2) Know how to interpret a 'frequentist' confidence interval or p-value.

 3) Understand the concepts of a null hypothesis, the implications of rejecting a null hypothesis, as well as the difference between a one-sided test and two-sided test.